 Like I had said above, the premise was rather simple; a group of kids are bored one day and decide to go into an abandoned house.
 Once inside, they wind up in the basement where one of the kids discovers a camera hidden in a cabinet.
 He feels that the camera is hidden for a reason, but can’t resist.

-To test it out, the boy that found the camera tells another boy to pose.
+To test it out, the boy who found the camera tells another boy to pose.
 After the flash goes off, the camera spits out an instant print.
-Excited to get back downstairs to see it, the boy who had posed leaned on the railing on the stairs, but the railing gives way and he falls to the ground.
+Excited to get back downstairs to see it, the boy who had posed leaned on the railing on the stairs, but the railing gave way and he fell to the ground.

 When they hear someone walking upstairs, the kids escape the house, taking the camera with them.